APIs

 }

-If you installed JSON Viewer then it will display formatted data like above.
+If you installed JSON Formatter then it will display formatted data like above.

 Of common software-independent, machine readable data exchange formats, JSON is most popular (over XML) because it is lightweight and easy to use with Javascript.